cquinn783196/Project-13/README.md

 To verify that we were able to access the server, you can navigate to http://52.150.20.43:5601/app/kibana and can see the webpage below:
 ![confirmation of ELK running and stable connection to Kibana](https://user-images.githubusercontent.com/77703892/120907043-501ef980-c62c-11eb-938d-7096d5287878.PNG)

-The Playbook is duplicated below:
+_The Playbook is duplicated below:_
 ![Install Elk yml](https://user-images.githubusercontent.com/77703892/120906926-6a0c0c80-c62b-11eb-9eed-cb0bf6f123fc.PNG)

-##Milestones thus far
+## Project Milestones thus far
-So far we've been able to deploy the new ELKvm on our virtual network, create an Ansbile play to install and configure an ELK instance and restrict access to the new server.
+- So far we've been able to deploy the new ELKvm on our virtual network, create an Ansbile play to install and configure an ELK instance and restrict access to the new server.

-### Filebeat Installation
+## Filebeat Installation
 Now that our ELK monitoring server is confirmed up and running, we want to add another tool called Filebeat which will help us collect, parse, and visualize ELK logs in a single command to help us better track organizational goals.

 Below, you can see the Filebeat Playbook which is created on the Ansible VM and is then run to install Filebeat on both of our DVWAs Web-1 and Web-2 VMs at 10.0.0.5 and 10.0.06.